 - Financial records.
 Documentation of any expenses or losses you’ve incurred as a result of the horse riding accident, such as receipts for prescription costs or wage slips for loss of earnings.

 Additionally, you may wish to write as much down as you can about the accident and how your injuries have affected you.
-For example, you could write down the dates when you couldn’t work or attend family events.
-You could also keep track of any expenses you’ve incurred because of your injuries.
+For example, you could write down your pain levels, the emotional impact and the dates when you couldn’t work or attend family events.

-If you need us to check any evidence you’ve managed to secure for a horse riding accident claim, please get in touch today.
+If you need us to check any evidence you have for a horse riding accident claim, please get in touch today.

-Time Limits For Claiming Horse Riding Accident Compensation
+What’s The Time Limit For Claiming Horse Riding Accident Compensation?

 How Long Does A Horse Riding Accident Claim Take?